TheBIMmentor/support/README.md

 	Right-click your project → Add → Class → Name it.

- //Copy and paste this code into the class file
+ //Copy and paste this code into the class file//

 using Autodesk.Revit.Attributes;
 using Autodesk.Revit.DB;